CytronTechnologies/maxis-nbiot-hackathon/docs/raspberrypi/getting-started.md

 3. Enter Raspberry Pi IP Address and Press Enter Button.
     ![VNC Viewer](./media/vnc_1.png)

 4. Enter username and password for Raspberry Pi.
+By default, username is `pi` and password is `raspberry`.
     ![VNC Viewer](./media/vnc_2.png)

 5. Viola!
 Now you can access to Rasberry Pi remotely.